Kathmandu UNESCO World Heritage Sites

 Sacred Sites

-Explore the Sacred Garden, said to have been a breathtaking oasis in Buddha’s time.
-Take a moment to soak in its serenity, just a short walk or rickshaw ride away from the main road on your Nepal tour package or Nepal travel packages.
+Explore the Sacred Garden, once a breathtaking oasis in Buddha’s time.
+Take a moment to enjoy its serenity during your Nepal tour package.

-• This pond is where the infant prince is said to have been given his purification bath.
-The pond also used to be the royal bath spot of Queen Maya Devi.
+The sacred pond existed before Siddhartha Gautam was born.
+It’s where the infant prince received his purification bath and was also the royal bath spot for Queen Maya Devi.

-We also offer many nepal trekking packages
+We also offer many Nepal trekking packages.

 Langtang Valley Trek

-Why Choose the Langtang Valley Trek?
+Why Choose the Langtang Kyanjin Gompa Trek?

 Gokyo Lakes Trek

-Namche Bazaar – Gateway to Mount Everest
+Namche Bazaar Gateway to Everest

-Gokyo Ri and Lakes
+Gokyo Ri and the Lakes – An Unforgettable Experience

 Kathmandu Valley Tour